BiomedSciAI/Geno4SD/README.md

     ReVeaL tutorial can be found here: [tutorial](https://github.com/BiomedSciAI/Geno4SD/blob/main/tutorials/ReVeaL.ipynb)

+2. **LSM: _Lesion Shedding Model_** can order lesions from the highest to the lowest ctDNA shedding for a given patient from cfDNA liquid and lesion biopsies.
+Our framework intrinsically models for missing/hidden lesions and operates on blood and lesion cfDNA assays to estimate the potential relative shedding levels of lesions into the blood.
+By characterizing the lesion-specific cfDNA shedding levels, we can better understand the mechanisms of shedding as well as more accurately contextualize and interpret cfDNA assays to improve their clinical impact.

-2. **CuNA:  _Cumulant-based Network Analysis_** is a toolkit for integrating and analyzing multi-omics data which finds higher-order relationships from multi-omic data with EHR information across different thresholds of statistical significance.
+3. **CuNA:  _Cumulant-based Network Analysis_** is a toolkit for integrating and analyzing multi-omics data which finds higher-order relationships from multi-omic data with EHR information across different thresholds of statistical significance.
 CuNA provides two components:

     1. A network with nodes representing multi-omics variables and edges reflecting their stre